-We arrived here mid-day, which was disappointing because I had hoped to spend more time here in one of the biggest destinations in Croatia.
-Dubrovnik was beautiful and I’ll be coming back here for a longer stay.
+We arrived here midday, which was disappointing because I had hoped to spend more time here at one of the biggest destinations in Croatia.
+Dubrovnik was beautiful, and I’ll be coming back here for a longer stay.
 After wandering the city streets for a while, our group went out for dinner — where I had the best calamari I’ve had in recent memory — before heading to the club in a fortress called “Revelin.”

 Day 4 – Korcula

 Korcula is famous for being the alleged birthplace of Marco Polo.
 The town is a beautiful medieval walled city that I enjoyed walking around.
 There wasn’t much going on in the city, and since my group was still tired from Dubrovnik, I spent the evening on the ship, watching a movie and getting some rest.

 Day 5 – Makarska